ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-216] Use Multer for large image file upload.
 - [x] [MERNSTACK-217] Create a new routes file for file uploads.
 When the profile picture is uploaded, save the link/URL with the filepath in the database.
 ALSO return the path/fileId of the image as response to the client, so when the user registers the correct fileId/filepath will be saved to the new/edited user/company.
 - [x] [MERNSTACK-218] Make /backend server a CDN for static files like images.
-- [x] [MERNSTACK-202] FIX backend error: "PayloadTooLargeError: request entity too large" wanneer de afbeeldingdata te groot is voor ExpressJS (<https://www.webslesson.info/2022/05/upload-file-in-node-js-express-using-multer.html>) SOLVED using Multer for large image file uploads.
+- [x] [MERNSTACK-202] FIX backend error: "PayloadTooLargeError: request entity too large" for images too large ExpressJS (<https://www.webslesson.info/2022/05/upload-file-in-node-js-express-using-multer.html>) SOLVED using Multer for large image file uploads.
 - [x] [MERNSTACK-165] Create a schema and model for images.
 - [x] [MERNSTACK-219] Make first name and last name required on user registration.
 In the model, route, validator and frontend page form.
 - [ ] [MERNSTACK-220] After registration, log user in automatically and redirect to /account/onboarding page.